srijanshetty/notes/Computing/Systems/security.md

 ==============
 -Authentication: Identity Establishment
 -Confidentiality: message can be read only by intended parties
+-Integrity: Is the data untampered.
 -Non-repudiate: Proof that the message is sent by someone
+-Availability:
+-Authorization: Is someone authorized to access the data.

 MAC
 ===